AmitBarjatya/RealmMvp/README.md

 >Singleton will just make data repository bloated if we have a "real world" application with couple of Models.

 ### About This Example
 The associated example works with this points in mind.
 It's a simple app which shows a list of Books and you can also add a new book.
+This project is made on Android Studio 3.0 Beta 2, so there may be some problem running it on older version of Android Studio.

 #### Commit 6436bfd
 This is the commit where a basic MVP architectured app is in place.
 It uses minimum third party libs to make things simple to understand.